lindamood/lindamood.github.io/index.md

 Over the course of my career, I have been a design manager, UX researcher, product designer, information architect, user experience designer, interaction designer, front-end developer, art director, graphic designer, photographer, and teacher.

-A common thread that you will find in all of my work is desire to understand underlying systems and structures.
-I gravitate toward research, setting up design processes, and helping teams to navigate complexity to establish clear goals and user-centered outcomes.
+A common thread in all my work is a desire to understand underlying systems and structures.
+I gravitate toward research, setting up design processes, and helping teams to navigate complexity to define clear goals and user-centered outcomes.

 Because the bulk of my career has been in design roles at nonprofits with limited resources, I excel at working within constraints to find pragmatic solutions.
 I am comfortable serving in multiple roles on a product team, and am often responsible for taking products from concept to completion by leading generative and evaluative research; defining the structure, behavior, and presentation of product features; and working with developers through agile development methods to build and deploy digital experiences.

 I am currently a senior user experience designer at the [Library of Congress](https://www.loc.gov/), and am the author of [NPR's Guide To Hypothesis-Driven Design For Editorial Projects](https://training.npr.org/2018/06/25/take-our-playbook-nprs-guide-to-building-immersive-storytelling-projects/), which provides a detailed explanation of the approach I've used to design [multiple](https://apps.npr.org/lookatthis/posts/publichousing/) [award-winning](http://apps.npr.org/tshirt/#/title) [stories](http://apps.npr.org/lookatthis/posts/brazil/).

-Outside of work, I am a long-distance runner, documentary film nerd, and music obsessed dad that occasionally shares thoughts about design and technology on <a rel="me" href="https://mastodon.social/@lindamood">Mastodon</a>.
+Outside of work, I am a long-distance runner, documentary film nerd, and music-obsessed dad who occasionally shares thoughts about design and technology on <a rel="me" href="https://mastodon.social/@lindamood">Mastodon</a>.

 **[Get in touch with me 📧](mailto:hi@lindamood.org)**